DHdroid/DHdroid.github.io/_pages/about.md

 **I'm currently looking for Ph.D. opportunities that are aligned with my interests.
 Feel free to reach me!**

 I am an undergraduate student majoring in Computer Science and Engineering at Seoul National University, currently studying abroad as an exchange student at UT Austin.
 Here, I am fortunate to work with [Saurabh Agarwal](https://saurabh.dev/) on building efficient agentic systems, advised by [Aditya Akella](https://www.cs.utexas.edu/~akella/).
-At SNU, I conducted research on KV cache quantization algorithms under the supervision of [Sungjoo Yoo](http://cmalab.snu.ac.kr/member/yeonbin).
-Prior to that, I worked as a machine learning engineer at [Hyperconnect](https://hyperconnect.com/) (acquired by [Match Group](https://mtch.com/)), where I developed ML-based content moderation systems for Match Group brands (Tinder, Hinge).

 I aim to build an intelligent system that delivers **strong problem-solving capabilities** at **low-cost**.
-To pursue this goal, my research interests focus on **efficient machine learning**: making **scaling more efficient** and **large-scale models more accessible**.
-My current interests include:
+To pursue this goal, my research focuses on two directions: **lowering the inference cost** of large models, and **improving training efficiency**.
+My current intests include:
 - efficient long-context inference
 - data- and compute-efficient training of large models
 - system-level optimization of ML workloads